gheja/js13k2024/README.md

 # Hauntriska

-This game is an entry for the [js13kGames 2024](https://js13kgames.com) game jam, it was made in 14 hours in JavaScript/HTML5/CSS3.
+This game is an entry for the [js13kGames 2024](https://js13kgames.com) game jam for the theme "triskaidekaphobia" (meaning "fear or avoidance of the number 13"), it was made in 14 hours in JavaScript/HTML5/CSS3.

 The color palette is based on [Jehkoba64](https://lospec.com/palette-list/jehkoba64) by Jehkoba.